-In a post-COVID-19 climate, jobseekers are likely to face more competition and a longer wait before landing a job.
+In the current economic climate, jobseekers are likely to face more competition and a longer wait before landing a job.
 How do you optimise your job search strategy?
 Find out which jobseeker profile you are and how to best tackle the job market.

 The ‘Sandwiched’ Jobseeker

 This group is generally in their late 30s to late 40s and are often the sole breadwinner supporting their elderly parents and children.

 Career Concerns: Due to a lack of work-life balance in their previous job, they lacked the time nor means to upskill themselves.
 They may find themselves unable to keep pace or re-enter the competitive job market.